fssa-batch3/dharunraj.alagaruppu__web_project_2/README.md

-# APRIL NET BLIZ
+#  NET BLIZ
- APRIL NET BLIZ
+ Banking in your pocket

 ### Landing page  (Completed)
 - Scenario 1: Successfully read the content